QualiSystems/cloudshell-help/versioned_docs/version-2023.3/install-configure/cloudshell-suite/configure-products/select-a-license.md

 To select an installed license file (License file)
 </summary>
 1. For a single station (“seat”) license, you can either specify an installed license, or request a license based on your computer’s ID.
 2. If you already have a license installed, click **Browse** to search for and select the license file.
-The path to the selected license file is displayed in the s**pecify the location of your license file** field.
+The path to the selected license file is displayed in the **specify the location of your license file** field.

     ![](/Images/IG2/Configuring-CloudShell-Sandbox_2.png)
 </details>